hassanprodeveloper/hpd-react-native-fast-image/docs/app-glide-module.md

-# Removing MyAppGlideModule from react-native-fast-image
+# Removing MyAppGlideModule from hpd-react-native-fast-image

 If you are using Glide within your application using an `AppGlideModule` then you will need to prevent the inclusion of the `AppGlideModule` in this package.